ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Template mode: Need to changes/fixes #3590
 * Fixed: The lightbox should not work for the image if any external link is added in its anchor tag. #3599
 * Fixed: Improper amphtml on HomePage when WPML is activate #3341
+* Fixed: The GDPR consent not working due to passed as string. #3658

 = 0.9.98.8 (7th SEPTEMBER 2019) =
 * Improvements: AMP Option panel in mobile view #2603